Einstein Lie groups, geodesic orbit manifolds and regular Lie subgroups

 where $\fr{m}_{lm}$ are the pairwise inequivalent and irreducible $\op{Ad}_K$-submodules on the tangent space $T_o(G/K)$.
 The metrics \eqref{genmet1} generalize the metrics \eqref{genmet}.
 Using the same arguments as for the metrics \eqref{genmet}, as well as the fact that the metrics \eqref{genmet} are g.o. if and only if they are naturally reductive, we conclude that $(SO(n),\langle \ ,\ \rangle)$ is a g.o. manifold if and only if it is a naturally reductive manifold.
 Therefore, the non-naturally reductive Einstein metrics of the form \eqref{genmet1} are not geodesic orbit. \\

-\textbf{Case 3) The work \cite{YanDen}.} We consider the non-naturally reductive Einstein metrics induced from standard or irreducible triples $(G,K,H)$ in \cite{YanDen}, $H\subsetneq K\subsetneq G$, where $G$ is a compact connected simple Lie group and $K$ is a closed subgroup such that $G/K$ is an irreducible symmetric space.
+Finally, we turn our attention to the non-naturally reductive Einstein metrics induced from irreducible triples $(G,K,H)$ of Table 3 in \cite{YanDen}.
+Here $H\subsetneq K\subsetneq G$, where $G$ is a compact connected simple Lie group and the isotropy representation of $G/H$ splits into exactly two irreducible submodules.
 Those metrics on $G$ are $G\times H$-invariant and are induced from inner products of the form

-where $Q$ is the negative of the Killing form of $\fr{g}$, $\fr{p}$ is the $Q$-orthogonal complement of $\fr{k}$ in $\fr{g}$ and $\fr{u}$ is the $Q$-orthogonal complement of $\fr{h}$ in $\fr{k}$ (here $\fr{k}$, $\fr{h}$ denote the Lie algebras of $K$, $H$ respectively).
+where $Q$ is the negative of the Killing form of $\fr{g}$, $\fr{v}$ is the $Q$-orthogonal complement of $\fr{k}$ in $\fr{g}$ and $\fr{u}$ is the $Q$-orthogonal complement of $\fr{h}$ in $\fr{k}$ (here $\fr{k}$, $\fr{h}$ denote the Lie algebras of $K$, $H$ respectively).
 As in \cite{YanDen}, we consider the respective Lie algebra triples $(\fr{g},\fr{k},\fr{h})$.